ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 Most replication scenarios require GUID columns anyway

 **GUID Cons**
-<u>It is a whopping 4 times larger than the traditional 4-byte index value; this can have serious performance and storage implications if you’re not careful</u>
+==It is a whopping 4 times larger than the traditional 4-byte index value; this can have serious performance and storage implications if you’re not careful==
-Cumbersome to debug where userid='{BAE7DF4-DDF-3RG-5TY3E3RF456AS10}’ The generated GUIDs should be partially sequential for best performance (eg, newsequentialid() on SQL 2005) and to enable use of clustered indexes
+Cumbersome to debug where userid='{BAE7DF4-DDF-3RG-5TY3E3RF456AS10}’ ==The generated GUIDs should be partially sequential for best performance (eg, newsequentialid() on SQL 2005) and to enable use of clustered indexes==

 **Difference between View and materialized view**
 For a materialized view, data is persisted into a virtual table which is maintained by SQL Server itself.